uvhash/vim-cyberpunk/README.md

 ## Installation

-You can install cyberpunk via plug adding to your `.vimrc` or `init.vim`:
+you can install cyberpunk via plug adding to your `.vimrc` or `init.vim`:

 ```
 Plug 'thedenisnikulin/vim-cyberpunk'